CCBlueX/Documentation/md/theme/hud-customization.md

 While custom HUD components are not yet available, you can still customize your HUD in several ways:

 1. **Moving Components**: You can move any HUD component to your desired position on the screen
-2. **Toggling Elements**: Each HUD component can be individually toggled on or off
+2. **Toggling Components**: Each HUD component can be individually toggled on or off
 3. **Theme-based Appearance**: The look of your HUD components is determined by your selected [theme](docs/Theme%20System/Overview)

 ### HUD Editor